Learn about Mental Health

 HR's Workplace Wellbeing team has created a facilitator's guide on intersectional approaches to mental health to support mental health literacy education from a place of inclusion and diversity.
 We hope that this will be a useful resource for fostering important conversations about, and approaches to mental health.

-New this year, HR's Workplace Wellbeing team created two infographics that explore how workplace mental health is connected to identity, empathy and community.
+HR's Workplace Wellbeing team has also created two infographics that explore how workplace mental health is connected to identity, empathy and community.